jonnyli1125/MCDawn/README.md

 MCDawn Minecraft Classic Custom Server Software

-MCDawn by the MCDawn Team is licensed under a Creative Commons Attribution-NonCommercial-NoDerivs 3.0 Unported License.
+MCDawn by the MCDawn Team is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported License.
 You may obtain a copy of the license at: http://creativecommons.org/licenses/by-nc-sa/3.0/

 This project is old but still being developed, but at a very slow pace.